leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process:
-Twitter:
-Mix of Crowdflower and experts (the breakdown between the two is not explained)
-* Annotation agreement: Not given
 * Reference: Bosco, C., Dell'Orletta, F. and Poletto, F., 2018.
 Overview of the EVALITA 2018 Hate Speech Detection Task.
 In: EVALITA 2018-Sixth Evaluation Campaign of Natural Language Processing and Speech Tools for Italian.
 CEUR, pp.1-9.

 __54. CONAN - COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech (Italian)__